-- UberSelect vehicles include higher-end cars like BMW, Mercedes, and Audi cars, complete with leather interiors.
-This can seat up to four passengers and is positioned as Uber’s entry-level luxury service.
+- UberSelect vehicles, which are only available in some cities, include higher-end cars like BMW, Mercedes, and Audi cars, complete with leather interiors.
+This can seat up to four passengers and is positioned as Uber’s entry-level luxury trip option.

-- UberPOOL is the most cost-efficient Uber, as you can share your Uber with another passenger and divide the final fare.
+- UberPOOL is one of the most cost-efficient options, as you can share your Uber with another passenger and divide the final fare.

-- UberBLACK and UberSUV are Uber’s luxury services, including commercially-registered and insured luxury vehicles, usually a black SUV or luxury sedan.
-UberBlack is the most expensive Uber service.
+- UberBLACK and UberSUV are Uber’s luxury trips, including commercially-registered and insured luxury vehicles, usually a black SUV or luxury sedan.
+UberBlack is the most expensive Uber trip option.

-Since Uber drivers work with Uber in the capacity of independent contractors, Uber does not pay for your fuel costs and other expenses.
+Since Uber driver-partners partner with Uber in the capacity of independent contractors, Uber does not pay for your fuel costs and other expenses.

 Other expenses the driver can incur they are responsible for themselves include repairs, cleaning, and maintenance costs, wear and tear to the car over time, depreciation, minor accidents and other small unplanned expenses you might have along the way.

-In this case, an Uber driver is able to apply for reimbursement for cleaning fees, which will be charged to the passenger and deposited to your bank account the next day.
+In this case, an Uber driver-partner is able to apply for cleaning fees, which will be charged to the passenger and deposited to your bank account the next day.